Home - Invertebrates - Torphins wood - Homework Answers - Windowbox gardens - Shop

 In the early days I received quite a lot of emails - some about bumblebees, and others that were clearly not about bumblebees at all, but about other creepy crawlies.
 It was then that I decided to expand the site and set up the invertebrate section.
 Then a little while later I got fed up of students just copying me their homework question and expecting an answer yesterday (one morning I woke up to find I had over 300 emails in my inbox!), and also the number of teachers across the world who set the exact same questions again and again.
 Much of this information came from the statistics Google provided about what had been entered into the search box.
 I set about answering some of the questions, and also dug out some of my old notebooks, and set up the homework answers section.

 Sorry about this roundabout way, I used to have a clickable email address, but that got too much spam.
-Then I had a form, but that got hacked and was used to send loads of spam, so much so that my hosting company contacted me and even took the site offline until I had fixed it.
+Then I had a form, but that got hacked and was used to send loads of spam, so much so that my web hosting company contacted me and even took the site offline until I had fixed it.
 Then I thought I'd have a form with a captcha, but I read that they have been getting hacked.
 So now I have the above.
 It is a temporary address and will be closed down as soon as it becomes spammy.
 It was done on a wonderful free app called Bamboo Paper and written by my finger, which explains the oddness of the writing.

 I've had a few emails from people wanting to donate money to help keep the site going.
 So, click and donate if you want, but don't feel that you have to.
 The first button in for US dollars and the second is for GB pounds.